av1ctor/medpx/README.md

 ![image](https://github.com/av1ctor/medpx/assets/35101441/41d2c91b-1dc8-45c6-9ff3-366d0c2010f7)

 ## Introduction
-Medpx keeps your medical prescriptions on the blockchain using cryptography to ensure nobody can access them – unless you allow it.
+Medpx keeps your medical prescriptions in eletronic form, stored on the blockchain, using cryptography to ensure nobody can access them – unless you allow it.

 - Cryptography – leveraging the VetKeys technology, present only on the Internet Computer, nobody can access your prescriptions, not even the host provider
 - Shareable – You can share your prescriptions with other users, for example a Hospital, Drug store or another doctor, or create groups, allowing any users that are part of them to access your data